104 Ecommerce Terms Retailers Need To Know

-Inbound marketing is a strategy that draws customers to brands and products through digital marketing techniques that include SEO, social media, content marketing, influencer marketing, and more.
+Inbound marketing is a strategy that draws customers to brands and products through digital marketing techniques that include SEO, social media, content marketing, and influencer marketing.

 Outbound marketing refers to tactics where a company initiates conversations about its products or services.
 Advertising, direct selling, and mail are the most popular types of outbound marketing.

-Keywords in online marketing are single words or phrases that represent the main concept within a post or web page for which you want to be ranked.
-For example, if your ideal customers are searching for lightweight waterproof tents on Google, you may decide to use “lightweight waterproof tents” as a keyword.
+Keywords in online marketing are single words or phrases that represent the main concept within a post or webpage for which you want to be ranked.
+For example, if your ideal customers are searching for lightweight waterproof tents, you may decide to use “lightweight waterproof tents” as a keyword.

-Marketers add keywords to web content for SEO reasons, in other words, so Google ranks those pages with keywords high in SERPs.
-Popular tools for keyword research include Google Keyword Planner, SEMRush, and Screaming Frog.
+Marketers add keywords to web content for SEO reasons—in other words, so search engines rank those pages with keywords high in SERPs.
+Popular tools for keyword research include Google Keyword Planner, SEMrush, and Ahrefs.

-The ecommerce term keyword density refers to the number of times a keyword appears on a web page.
+Keyword density refers to the number of times a keyword appears on a webpage.
 To calculate keyword density, divide the number of times a keyword is used by the total number of words on the page.
-There’s no need to calculate keyword density manually.
+However, there’s no need to calculate keyword density manually.
 Instead, access a free density checker online.

 Keyword stuffing is when you add inappropriately high volumes of keywords to a web page to the point that the content does not sound natural to readers.
 Some sites do this in an attempt to improve their SEO results, but the technique is certain to backfire.
 Keyword stuffing is considered a black-hat marketing practice that can prevent your pages or even your entire site from getting ranked by Google.

-A landing page is a single web page that focuses on a certain topic, product, or service.
+A landing page is a single webpage that focuses on a certain topic, product, or service.
 Businesses often use marketing channels such as social media, email, and paid advertising to drive prospective customers to landing pages with the goal that visitors will take the desired action.
-Marketers create landing pages for several reasons, including to build email lists, get signups for a course or event, and to generate sales.
+Marketers create landing pages for several reasons, including building email lists, getting sign-ups for a course or event, and generating sales.

 In ecommerce terms, a lead magnet is a free gift or resource you offer in exchange for someone giving you their contact information.
-In the landing page example above, HubSpot offers potential customers a lead magnet in the form of 13 free customizable ebook templates.
-Popular types of lead magnets include checklists, ebooks, resource guides, cheat sheets, and toolkits.
+Popular types of lead magnets include checklists, e-books, resource guides, cheat sheets, and toolkits.

 Long-tail keywords are keyword phrases that include three or more words in them.
 Typically, the longer the keyword, the greater the likelihood you can rank higher on Google because long-tail keywords usually don’t have as much competition as shorter keywords.